-… My canoe is a 25 year old 16 foot Mad River Explorer.
+My canoe is a 1993 16 foot Mad River Explorer.
 The wooden kayak I built with hand tools, and used for a Sugarbush Triathlon, died and is buried in my front yard.
 My family paddles each summer to the cabin on our island in Northern Wisconsin, where I try to swim across the lake twice each day.

-… For over 20 years I have taught nature and ecology as a parent volunteer at Fayston School’s ELF and Four Winds Nature program.
+Fayston Elementary School Nature Program For over 25 years I have taught nature and ecology as a parent volunteer at Fayston School’s ELF and Four Winds Nature program.
+In the most recent science testing (NECAP), Fayston ranked in the top ten schools in New England.

-… As a Second Class Scout, at a camporee, my five layer chocolate cake cooked in a Dutch oven of my own design was completely eaten by the judges.
-As Camp Staff Cook in 1969, I cooked over 1000 chickens with gallons of butter on a big outdoor grill for departing Scouts and their families.
+Cooking As a Second Class Scout, at a camporee, my five layer chocolate cake cooked in a Dutch oven of my own design was completely eaten by the judges.
+As Camp Staff Cook in 1969, I cooked over 1000 chickens with gallons of butter on a big outdoor grill for six weeks of departing Scouts and their families.

 … In 2014, I baked 88 loaves of bread in over night for Thanksgiving baskets at the Food Shelf.
 (Usually just 72 or 80 loaves.)
 I bake twice weekly for the MRV Food Shelf.
 I bake monthly for Community Suppers.
-I have baked for Bread and Puppet, Taste of the Valley, Valley Arts, monthly church communion, annual meetings, town meeting lunches, and funeral receptions.
+I have baked for Bread and Puppet, Taste of the Valley, Valley Arts, Boy Scout Merit Badge Seminars, monthly church communion, annual meetings, town meeting lunches, and funeral receptions.
 I bake indoors mostly, not outdoors.
 Still baking can be an exploration, like meditation, of our inner world’s relation to the challenges of the Creation around us, whether man-made or Nature.
 It is also kitchen chemistry.
 I am investigating whether wild yeast from my Vermont woods is present in my sourdough starter.

-see My Teaching page for my three decades of University teaching,
+see My Teaching page for my three decades of University teaching at Roosevelt University, Norwich University, Trinity College (VT), and St Joseph College/University (CT).

-Also elementary school classes on bicycle repair and bicycle physics,
+Also Fayston Elementary School classes on bicycle repair and bicycle physics,

 And Red Cross Swimming for Warren Recreation (summers at Blueberry Lake),